-Description: A springtime adventure trip begins by taking on the entire 21 mile section of the South Fork American river in day one; an ideal way to get ready and tune-up your skills.
+Description: A springtime adventure trip begins by taking on the 14 mile Gorge Section of the South Fork American river in day one (for an additional $30 per person, we also have our Max Combo which rafts the entire 21 miles of the South Fork the first day); an ideal way to get ready and tune-up your skills.
 This will prepare you for day two and one of the biggest challenges, the “Chamberlain Falls” gorge of the North Fork American river.
 2 exciting, fun-filled days await you on this challenging river rafting adventure.

 What is this trip like?
 CHECK AVAILABILITY

 Itinerary: Your 2 Day South Fork American River and North Fork American river rafting combo adventure begins the night before your trip with camping at our own private camp area right on the banks of the South Fork American river.
 Our camp host will meet you and escort you to your assigned camp area and answer any questions you might have about the camp or river rafting trip.

 Breakfast the next morning is served by our camp cooks at 8:00 AM (coffee, tea, and hot choc are available earlier for those who just cannot seem to sleep in).
 After breakfast our Gorge Run awaits, a 14 mile adventure that meets at 10:00 AM at our South Fork Camp area, where your guides will meet you and check you in for the trip.
 We then board our bus for a 5 min. scenic ride along Gold Country Highway 49.
 Arriving at our 49 Bridge launching point, your guides will help you with your pfd’s (life jackets), helmets, and paddles.
 We will give a river safety orientation, break up into groups and guides, and then hit the river for our longest all day adventure on the South Fork of the American river.

 The morning session is an hour long teaser run before we stop for lunch.
 After lunch it’s on to – The Gorge!